LartTyler/gbemu-react/src/Emulator/Cpu/README.md

 loaded into `A`.

 #### Flags
-Flags are set according to the byte stored in `SP`.
+Flags are set according to the byte stored at `SP`.

 #### Instructions
 |Opcode|Instruction